OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/index.md

 ![The chart shows user-centric teams have high performance against all measures, but with higher burnout than balanced teams.](user-centric-outcomes.png)

-If you are a user-centric team, you must watch out for burnout.
+If you're a user-centric team, you must watch for burnout.
 It's possible for things to feel intense, even though job satisfaction is high.
-Taking opportunities to remove toil with automation can reduce burnout.
+Removing toil with automation can reduce burnout.

 ### Feature-driven

-Feature-driven teams have incredible software delivery performance but are disconnected from users.
-This can happen if there is no mechanism to obtain user feedback or if this feedback never makes it back to the developers.
+Feature-driven teams have incredible software delivery performance but they're disconnected from users.
+This can happen if there's no mechanism to obtain user feedback or if this feedback never makes it back to the developers.
 This means the software has less impact on organizational performance.
 These teams have high levels of burnout and lack job satisfaction.

 ![The chart shows feature-driven teams have strong team performance that doesn't convert into organizational performance.
 There is high burnout and low job satisfaction.](feature-driven-outcomes.png)

-You need to reconnect with your users if you are a feature-driven team.
-Delivering frequently should provide an opportunity for valuable feedback loops, so find ways to bring user feedback into the planning process to increase the value of the features delivered.
+You need to reconnect with your users if you're a feature-driven team.
+Delivering frequently should provide an opportunity for valuable feedback loops.
+Find ways to bring user feedback into the planning process to increase the value of the features delivered.

 ### Developing